vishvAsa/kalpAntaram/kANe/v4/4_tIrthayAtrA/16_List_of_tIrthas.md

 slopes of Himalaya) Var.
 51, 2, 98,

 v.
 1:5 250), 5.
 Bh.
 XII 8 17, XIT, 9.
 10, Nr.
 Vām, 22.
 19. Br.
 III 34.
 11 and 9 by T K P. 253 Vam 65.
 31 mention Madhyama Paspabbadra (r) Bh.
 XII 9.
 10 Puskara and Br III.
 35. 39 says Puspagırım(one of the lesser moun that Kanistka Puskara was 13 yoja- tains 10 Bharatavar-a) Vā 45 ga, nns from Madhyama Puskara, and Br, II.
 16 22.
 Vide I, GI vol, Jyestha Puskara was ooc krosa to 23 pp. 114-115 for this the rest of Madhyama Puskara It Puspajamar rising from Malaya) M is said that the sacred Sarasvati 114.30, Vā 45 105 (reads Paspa fosed to the ocean from here (e. jāti, which means the same thing) V 19, 37) P V. 15.
 63 and 82 esa Puspadanteśvara-under VS) L a by plain bow this place was called 1, X. p.
 117 Puskara from the lotus (puskara) that Puṣpasthalamol under Mathura) Var, Brabma cast here, Br (III.
-34, 71) 157 17 (a Sivaksetra) states that the hero Parafurāma Puspavana-(f.)
+34, 71) 157 17 (a Śivaksetra) states that the hero Parafurāma Puspavana-(f.)
 Bh XII.
 9 30 {bear practised tapas bere along with Himalaya) his disciple Alptavrana for 100 years · Puspavatı-() V 85 12, P I 39 12 Tbc T. K. pp 182–185 quote verses (same verse in both) 20-39 of Vanaparva chap 82 and Putratīrtham( under Go) B 124 1 twelve verses from P V, 27 relat- aad 137 ing to Pushara Al. (vol. II p 147) states : 'Outside the town in three

 Radhakunda-(under Marburā) Var places they have constructed ponds